MaximeB3N/IntNeuralODE/README.md

 ```
 .
 ├── README.md
+├── appearance_train.py : script to train a ConvNodeAppearance on the Moving MNIST
+├── adv_appearance_train.py : same but with an adversarial manner
+├── convnode_train.py : script to train a ConvNode on the Moving MNIST
+├── appearance_train_different_lr.py : script to train a ConvNodeAppearance with different lr for AE and NODE
+├── evaluate.py : script to evaluate the model on several test set (long term or real test set)

 ├── data
 │   ├── MNIST : Used to generate the Moving MNIST training set
 │   ├── MOVING_MNIST : Used to evaluate the model on the Moving MNIST test set